- For Sale

 I have a number of standard chrome bumpers available.
 These have been taken off various cars that I have broken over the years.
 None have good rubber strips in them, in fact most are not drilled for strips as they are off base model cars.
 New rubber strip can be sourced from Stuart at Magardsport.com and glued in place.
 Offers.

 I have a small quantity of some new-old-stock parts that came from a local trader who closed down recently.
 These seem to have been sourced from various main agents over a period of time, I have managed to identify some but not all of them.
+Some of them are Bedford CA parts.
 I'm adding them to the list below as I get chance.
 Please contact me using the link below if you are interested in any of them.

 |2714049||CLIP (double), brake pipe to dash, RHD, Viva HC OHV|

 |6322451||NUT, special, lower arm to crossmember, Bedford CA|

 |6327261||VALVE, exhaust, engine 78000-416961, 92", 97" petrol engine, Bedford CA|

 |6329883||NUT and retainer assy, front panel side to front panel lower, Bedford CA|

 |6390311||OIL SEAL, crankshaft rear bearing, Bedford CA 92" or 97" petrol engine|

 |7080787||WASHER, thrust, crankshaft standard, Bedford CA 92" or 97" petrol engine|